Blog - Commercial

 BENEFITS FOR BUYERS AND TENANTS

-The good news is that property agencies are acutely aware the game has changed.
+The good news is that property agencies are acutely aware the game has changed as a result of automation.
 They know they’re dealing with a smarter consumer, and the competition has increased.

 According to Patrick Sisson for Curbed, the new landscape dictates that agents and brokers must reinvent their roles.
 Estate agents have shifted from information arbiters to local experts and service providers.